 Dr. Linsenmeyer co-authored a December 2020 scoping review of 189 published studies on transgender nutrition and found that while 127 studies explored the health effects of HRT and 64 identified nutrition-related health disparaties in trans vs. cisgender people, only two studies explored nutrition interventions that might help.
 Many transgender people have distinct nutrition needs that warrant further investigation, the review concluded.
 Until science catches up, trans folks are left to workshop their diets in real time.
 “It's like a theory right now,” Dr. Linsenmeyer says.
 “We need research to say these are evidence-based recommendations to provide to somebody.”

 And honestly?
 Parsing nutrition info can be dicey even if you’re trans and not on HRT.
 Despite being 164 pages in length, the 2020–2025 Dietary Guidelines for Americans publication makes zero mention of trans identities or transgender-specific concerns popping up in the published literature.
-Daily intake recommendations for key nutrients, including calcium, fiber, iron, zinc, vitamin A, vitamin C, vitamin K, niacin, and more—not to mention calories in general—continue to be broken down by sex assigned at birth: one amount specified for “males,” another amount for “females.”
+Daily intake recommendations for key nutrients, including calcium, fiber, iron, zinc, vitamin A, vitamin C, vitamin K, niacin, and more—not to mention calories in general—continue to be broken down by sex: one amount specified for “males,” another amount for “females.”
 If your identity doesn’t fit in one of these two boxes, healthy eating can feel downright inaccessible, Dr. Linsenmeyer says.

 While eating a diet rich in a variety of whole foods is a good move for everyone, the particulars of trans nutrition may be tough to scale, acknowledges Jami Zamyad, RD, DCN, who is currently developing a clinic for trans patients in her role as director of clinical nutrition at Stanford Children’s Health.
 “It's specific to the individual,” she says.
 If possible, Zamyad recommends working with a trans-sensitive dietitian or nutrition counselor as you navigate HRT.
 “Nutrition support [can] guide the patient in the right direction as far as what foods the person should focus on to feel better, feel healthier, and have a better transition,” she says.